Ujwalmishra1210/ride-matching-engine/README.md

 The driver reservation lock protects one driver; the dispatch lock protects one ride.
 It stops the same ride from being dispatched twice in parallel (e.g. a duplicate API call, or a retry racing the original request), which would otherwise send two separate offers out for the same ride.

 **Why an in-memory `Map` for pending offers instead of Redis?**
 An offer's lifecycle (send → await response → resolve a `Promise`) lives entirely within a single Node process and a single WebSocket connection, so keeping it in memory avoids a round trip and keeps the accept/reject path simple.
-The trade-off is documented under [Known limitations](#known-limitations) — this doesn't survive a server restart or scale past one instance without extra work.

 **Why an internal event bus between core services and the WebSocket layer?**
 Services like `reservationService` shouldn't need to know anything about WebSockets.
 Emitting `RIDE_UPDATED` / `DRIVER_UPDATED` on a plain Node `EventEmitter` keeps the matching logic testable in isolation, while `wsServer.js` subscribes once and handles all broadcast fan-out.